“Work through the tasks together with others so that when the difficult emotions come, you have somebody to sit with.

 I’m a queer first generation Armenian-American living on unceded Ohlone land, also known as the Bay Area.
 'Garen' (he/him) is the name of the indigenous homeland of my paternal ancestors on the Armenian Highlands, occupied by Turkey.
 I’m currently an associate at Queer LifeSpace, a SF-based community mental health clinic serving LGBTQIA+ members.

 I graduated from the California Institute of Integral Studies with a Masters in Counseling Psychology.
-My research focuses on intergenerational resilience and the importance of ancestral grief work.
+My research focuses on intergenerational resilience and the impacts of settler-colonial violence on our bodies.

 ‘Garen’ Pronunciation